jj1bdx/hamsci-202112-freqdata/README.md

 * add-wavefile-tags/: templates and scripts for adding WAV file tags using [taglib](https://github.com/taglib/taglib)
 * aggregated-values/: merged data of from the measured-values/ directory files, and the calculation/estimation/visualization R code
+* fldigi-csvs/: fldigi-and-PSWS-compatible CSV output of the estimated data by date
 * graphs/: summary graphs by date
 * measured-values/: measured data by analyzing the recorded WAV files
 * measurement-code/: the WAV file analysis code in [csdr](https://github.com/ha7ilm/csdr) and C